xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 If you only do three things:

-1. read the everyday explanation of tension above
+1. Read the everyday explanation of tension above.
-2. open one problem from a domain you know and one you do not
+2. Open one problem from a domain you know and one you do not.
-3. check whether the same structure survives both without definition drift
+3. Check whether the same structure survives both without definition drift.

 If that feels coherent, you are already the intended audience.

----

-## MVP Colab demos

-This demo is not only static text.

-There will be Colab notebooks that let you:

-- load one or more S problems as effective layer specs
-- plug them into a WFGY based pipeline
-- compare baseline behavior vs constrained behavior under the same declared rules

-Links will be added here once finalized.

 ---